The Network

 A governance layer

-In the language of Chris Dixon's Read Write Own, Carrot represents the shift from platforms that read and write data on behalf of users to networks where participants own the rules and outcomes.
-The network ensures technology remains focused on its purpose and cannot become abusive to its users or the communities it serves.
+In the language of Chris Dixon's Read Write Own, this model reflects the shift from platforms that read and write data on behalf of users to networks where participants own the rules and outcomes.
+The network is designed to reduce abuse risk through visibility, accountability, and shared rules.

 Why a foundation?